 - If HARQ-ACKFeedbackRatioforContentionWindowAdjustment-GC-Option2 is provided by higher layers:

-- The UE calculates the ratio between the number of received ‘ACK’ in the HARQ-ACK feedback and [the number of UE(s) from which the corresponding ‘ACK’/’NACK’ in the HARQ-ACK feedback is expected].
+- The UE calculates the ratio between the number of received ‘ACK’ in the HARQ-ACK feedback and the number of UE(s) from which the corresponding ‘ACK’/’NACK’ in the HARQ-ACK feedback is expected.
 If the calculated ratio is equal to or larger than HARQ-ACKFeedbackRatioforContentionWindowAdjustment-GC-Option2, go to step 1; otherwise go to step 4.

 - Otherwise: